 - small or diced vegetables like cherry tomatoes, squash, corn, shallots, olives, artichoke hearts, roasted red peppers, etc.

 - chopped meats like prosciutto, salami, or cooked chicken, sausage, or bacon, etc.

 - Preheat oven to 400°F. Brush six 8-ounce ramekins lightly with olive oil.
 Set aside.

 - Combine water, cornmeal, and salt in large saucepan over medium-high heat.
 Whisk constantly until the mixture begins to boil.
 Reduce heat to medium-low and cook, continuing to whisk until the polenta is very thick and pulls away from sides of pan, about 3 minutes.
-Off heat, mix in Parmesan cheese, basil, and olive oil.
+Off heat, mix in Parmesan cheese, basil, garlic, and olive oil.

 Assembly and Baking

 - Transfer the cooked polenta to prepared ramekins with an ice cream scoop.
 Spread the mixture evenly to the edges of each cup with the back of a lightly-oiled spoon.

 - Top the polenta with two tablespoons of the mozzarella cheese.
 Add a tablespoon of goat or bleu cheese.
 Layer vegetables and meat over the cheese.
 Sprinkle an additional tablespoon cheese (any kind, or a combination) over the top.